Surbhi-Kohli/DockerAndk8s/3CrossContainerNetworking/2ContainerToHostComm.md

 And that's a really useful feature for having multiple, isolated containers with their own duties and tasks,which still are able to talk to each other.
+Another important thing to notice here:when we launch a container, in our case consider the mongodb container,to which our node container connects to,we dont need to publish any ports.When running the to be connected container, we dont publish ports.The reason is that -p is only required if i plan on connecting to something in that container from our local machine or from outside our container network.
+Here the only thing that connects to mongodb container is the nodejs favourites container which is within the network.
+So container to container communication deosn require port publishing because internally, the container network, all the containers can freely communicate with each other without the need to expose ports

 ## How docker resolves IP addresses